CodingItWrong/codingitwrong.com/_drafts/deciding-what-to-test.md

 - Move up to integration tests: model tests
 - Regression tests, don't drive your design through test-first
 - Kent Beck: "Test as little as possible to reach a given level of confidence"
-- DHH: the code should be the documentation, not the tests
-- Refactoring can get skipped
-- Is there room for safe refactoring in this view?
-- TDD gave benefit for regression tests, not design pushback
 - Major warning flag: I hardly ever hear DHH use the word "refactoring".
 And he explicitly argues against code reuse, I.e. For APIs.

 Middle-out, domain-model-out: integration test starting from the middle, then acceptance